Critical Fluctuations at Finite-Time Dynamical Phase Transition: Background

 \subsection{Model}

-We explore the critical properties of the finite-time dynamical phase transition for the nearest-neighbor Ising model (NNIM) on a two-dimensional square lattice with periodic boundary conditions.
-The internal energy of the model at vanishing external magnetic field reads \eqn{ E = -J \sum_{\langle ij\rangle} S_iS_j\,, } where $J>0$ is the ferromagnetic nearest-neighbor coupling and $S_{i}=\pm 1$ denotes the state of the Ising spin at lattice site $i=1,\ldots,N$.
+We explore the critical properties of the finite-time dynamical phase transition for the nearest-neighbor Ising model (\textbf{NNIM}) on a two-dimensional square lattice with periodic boundary conditions.
+The internal energy of the model at vanishing external magnetic field reads \cite{bray,fisher_scaling} \eqn{ E = -J \sum_{\langle ij\rangle} S_iS_j\,, } where $J>0$ is the ferromagnetic nearest-neighbor coupling and $S_{i}=\pm 1$ denotes the state of the Ising spin at lattice site $i=1,\ldots,N$.
 The sum in Eq.~\eqref{eq:Hamiltonian} runs over all pairs of nearest neighbors.

-In the mean-field version of the model, briefly discussed in Sec.~\ref{sec:ftdpt}, one sums over all lattice sites (instead of nearest neighbors) and the coupling $J$ is scaled with the number $N$ of spins \cite{griffiths1966relaxation}.
+In the mean-field version of the model, briefly discussed in Sec.~\ref{sec:ftdpt}, one sums over all pairs of lattice sites (instead of nearest neighbors), and the coupling $J$ is scaled with the number $N$ of spins \cite{griffiths1966relaxation}.